Switzerland, the land that time begot

 The move follows amendments to the laws on what constitutes a Swiss made product.
 The Swiss lower house of parliament has voted that 60 percent of the production and costs of industrial products should be in Switzerland, in a bid to stop foreign competitors free-riding on the country's reputation for quality with cheaper imitations.

-The Federation of the Swiss Watch Industry FH.L backs more stringent rules, arguing the trademark is vital for securing jobs and preserving quality.
+The Federation of the Swiss Watch Industry (FH) backs more stringent rules, arguing the trademark is vital for securing jobs and preserving quality.

 Despite record demand for Swiss watches, FH president Jean-Daniel Pasche says the industry cannot rest on its laurels, as the strong franc starts to bite.